bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 ![Sample of IBM Plex Sans](plex_sample)

 The theme ships with the open-source font family [Plex](https://www.ibm.com/plex/) for optimized self-hosting.
-The design has taken their proportions into account from the beginning to provide a good line length for text and code examples and consistent spacing.
+The design has taken their proportions into account from the beginning to provide a good line length for text and code blocks.

 {{< mnote up=11 >}}**The design** does **not** implement IBM’s corporate design system [Carbon](https://carbondesignsystem.com/).{{< /mnote >}}